Skip to content

 2.4 PVID and Native VLAN

 A native VLAN mismatch is also a security vulnerability called VLAN hopping.
-An attacker sends a frame with two 802.1Q tags.
+An attacker sends a frame with 2 802.1Q tags.
 The outer tag matches the native VLAN of the first switch (stripped on ingress).
 The inner tag targets the victim VLAN.
 The second switch delivers the frame to the victim VLAN.

 Navigate to: Switching → VLAN → Port